xtaci/tcpraw/README.md

 ## Features

-1. Tiny
-2. cross-platform by adapting gopacket
+1. Tiny, only one file.
+2. Cross-platform .
+3. Support IPv4 and IPv6.

 ## Documentation